DIGITAL EVENT – LIVESTREAM

 Four years ago, this question was posed to a group of doctors and dieticians from all over the world, and their response became the Planetary Health Diet – a way of eating created by scientists to bring together the health needs of humans with what our planet can afford.

 By exploring simple food principles, the Planetary Health Diet charts a way to solve major health issues, and balance human needs with our impact on the environment in the age of climate change.
 Join public health advocate and CEO of VicHealth Sandro Demaio for a keynote talk, followed by a panel discussion with Alexandra Jones from The George Institute for Global Health, clinical dietician Jennifer Cohen and director of That Sugar Film, Damon Gameau as they discuss how we can all eat better and contribute to a healthier world.

 ABOUT DIGITAL EVENTS

-A link to watch the livestream of this event will be sent on the day of the event to registered attendees.
+A link to watch the livestream will be sent on the event day to registered attendees.

 For event enquiries or to discuss your access requirements, please call the Centre for Ideas on 02 9385 1000 or email email@example.com.